David-Manniche/TheMarket/readme.txt

     => 035608 - unable to add item to cart from wish list => 035606 - when user upload any image for push notification (>2 MB) then getting warning as well as cropper options are there
-	=> 035675 - filters> range slider> amounts are overlapping with each other
+	=> 035675 - filters> range slider> amounts are overlapping with each other => 035722 - Show plugin setting icons on inactive plugin also

 Update
     => msg-1152994- Admin profile image is not refreshing after image upload